civicrm/civicrm-dev-docs/docs/framework/routing.md

 * Containing element: [`<item>`](#item)
 * Description: If `true`, HTTP visitors will be redirected to HTTPS when they visit this path if the site has "Force Secure URLs (SSL)" set to "Yes".
 The visitors will not be redirected if this element is set to `false` or omitted.
 * Contains: `true` or `false`
+* Notes:
+  * This value will be inherited from the parent path if not defined.

 ### `<item>` {:#item}